DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 violation of code or rules.

-(a) Failing to comply with the requirements of the code or these rules.
+(a) The sponsor or instructor fails to comply with the requirements of the code or

-(b) Having a high rate of failure on a licensing examination as a result of a lack of
+a licensing examination as a result of a lack of competent instruction.

-(d) Pursuing a continued course of misrepresentation or making false promises
+(d) The sponsor or instructor pursue a continued course of misrepresentation or

 R 339.23317 Prelicensure education; application for course approval; forms;